eduvpn/documentation/FEDORA_VPN_SERVER.md

 We will assume you will run on `vpn.example.org`, change this to your host name.

+Make sure you have all updates installed, and rebooted the machine before
+continuing:

+    $ sudo dnf -y --refresh update

 # Installation

 Enable the VPN repository: